consentonchain/blog/all_collections/_posts/2023-03-10-interview-zmnscpxj.md

 Yes.

-> Taproot was expected to improve privacy by making nofn multisig look same as single sig in transactions.
+> Taproot was expected to improve privacy by making n-of-n multisig look same as single sig in transactions.
 Its lacking the adoption apart from recent usage for inscriptions, any comments?

 I think the big issue here is that there is little incentive to use the singlesig for Taproot.
 Consider that for SegWit, it would be cheaper for a singlesig user to switch to SegWit from P2PKH, there is no similar discount for singlesig Taproot users.